Jaap De Hoop Scheffer's videos

 - Former leader of the Christen-Democratisch App-l (CDA)

 - Former Secretary General of NATO (2004 – 2009)

 - Knight Grand Cross of the Order of Orange-Nassau (2009)

-Jaap De Hoop Scheffer is known for his diplomatic but honest way of speaking.
-He does not let emotion cloud his insight into his subjects and his years of experience make him a knowlegable speaker.
+Jaap is known for his diplomatic but honest way of speaking.
+He does not let emotion cloud his insight into his subjects and his years of experience make him a knowledgable speaker.